Coat of arms of the Cook Islands: History

+Description

-The coat of arms of the Cook Islands has a shield as its focal point.
-The shield is blue with fifteen white stars arranged in a circle, as found on the national flag, and is supported by a flying fish (maroro) and a white tern (kakaia).
+The arms have a shield as its focal point.
+The shield is blue with fifteen white stars arranged in a circle, as found on the national flag and representing the 15 major islands, and is supported by a flying fish (maroro) and a white tern (kakaia).
 The helmet is an ariki head-dress (pare kura) of red feathers, symbolising the importance of the traditional rank system, and the name of the nation is on a scroll below the shield.
 The achievement is augmented by a cross and a Rarotongan club (momore taringavaru) used by orators during traditional discourses, respectively symbolizing Christianity and the richness of Cook Islands' tradition, placed in saltire behind the shield.